 Creating a great business card is all about playing to your strengths, and conveying what you’re about in both the text and the design itself.

-So while should almost certainly feature some form of illustration, those who prize typography might prefer to create a card that takes inspiration from the world of type.
+So while illustrators’ business cards should almost certainly feature some form of illustration (and possibly some brilliant free script fonts, too), those who prize typography might prefer to create a card that takes inspiration from the world of type.
 If that’s you, then get ready to inspired by these eight gorgeous business cards.

 Meanwhile, if there’s a type-centred business card design you think we’ve missed, please let us know in the comments at the bottom of the page.